midhunkalarikkal/FullDomain/Notes/js.md

 This is named function expression , which is nothing but a normal function statement is assinged to a variable

-But we cant invoke ths function using xyz() like this in outside , it will cause an reference error
+But we cant invoke the function using xyz() like this in outside , it will cause an reference error

 So the xyz() is acting as a varibale of that function it is used to call that function inside that function itself